amarnadh19/books/AzureStorage.md

 Azure Files SMB file shares can be cached on Windows Servers with Azure File Sync for fast access

-one differnce between azurefile and files on corporate fileshare is you can access the files from anywhere in the world using URL and inludes a shared Access Signature(SAS) token
+*One difference between Azure files and files on corporate fileshare is you can access the files from anywhere in the world using URL and inludes a shared Access Signature(SAS) token*

 you can generate the SAS tokens, they allow specific access to private asset for specifc amount of time

+### Choose your data access method

+There are two built-in methods of data access supported by Azure Files.

+- One method is direct access via a mounted drive in your operating system.

+- The other method is to use a Windows server (either on-premises or in Azure) and install Azure File Sync to synchronize the files between local shares and Azure Files.

+### Choose your file redundancy option

+Because Azure Files stores files in a storage account, you can choose between standard or premium performance storage accounts:

+- **Standard performance:** Double-digit ms latency, 10,000 IOPS, 300-MBps bandwidth.

+- **Premium performance:** Single-digit ms latency, 100,000 IOPS, 5-GBps bandwidth.

+  Note:

+  Premium File storeage accounts with ZRS are only supported in a smaller subset of regions.

 ### FileShare Common scenarios:

 - Many on-premises applications use file shares.
 This feature makes it easier to migrate those applications that share data to Azure.
 If you mount the file share to the same drive letter that the on-premises application uses, the part of your application that accesses the file share should work with minimal, if any, changes.
 - Configuration files can be stored on a file share and accessed from multiple VMs.
 Tools and utilities used by multiple developers in a group can be stored on a file share, ensuring that everybody can find them, and that they use the same version.
 - Resource logs, metrics, and crash dumps are just three examples of data that can be written to a file share and processed or analyzed later.

+### Create and Connect to an Azure File share

+There are two steps to create Azure File shares.

+- The first step is to create a storage account by choosing the correct option.

+- The second step involves creating the file shares themselves.